Lynsild55/Interview-Training/README.md

-This is a repository with solutions of different interview questions in a job interview.
+This is a repository with solutions of different interview questions in a job interview